 Luke 23:38 says, “There was a written notice above him, which read: THIS IS THE KING OF THE JEWS.”

 John 19:19 says, “Pilate had a notice prepared and fastened to the cross.
-It read: JESUS OF NAZRETH, THE KING OF THE JEWS.”
+It read: JESUS OF NAZARETH, THE KING OF THE JEWS.”

-Georgia Purdom, of Answers in Genesis, believes that Luke quoted the Greek since he wrote to the Greeks.
+One writer, Georgia Purdom, believes that Luke quoted the Greek since he wrote to the Greeks.
 John quoted the Latin inscription since he mentions that Pilate wrote the inscription.
 Pilate was the official sent from Rome to rule Judea, and Latin was the official language of the Romans.
 Mark paraphrased the entire inscription by quoting the only words that are present in all three inscriptions (KING OF THE JEWS).[1]

 I’ll be completely honest: both interpretations make sense.
-It is clear that Matthew quoted from the Aramaic.
-John’s wording of the inscription is different from Matthew’s so it must have been either the Latin or Greek.
+It is easy to conclude that Matthew quoted from the Aramaic.
+John’s wording of the inscription is different from Matthew’s, so it must have been either Latin or Greek.
 However, both Archer and Purdom make good points, so it could have been either Latin or Greek.
 However, it is interesting that Mark’s wording includes only the words that are present in all three inscriptions, so Purdom may be correct in that Mark may be paraphrasing the main message of the inscription.
-Matthew = Aramaic; Mark = paraphrase; Luke = probably the Greek; and John = Greek or Latin with the latter being the most probable.
+Matthew = Aramaic; Mark = paraphrase; Luke = probably the Greek; and John = Greek or Latin, with the latter being the most probable.

 [1] Georgia Purdom.
 “Crossed Messages.”
 In Demolishing Supposed Bible Contradictions.
 Ken Ham ed.
 Green Forest: Master Books, 2010.
 Pg.
 111-112.